FreightFox Research · April 2025 · FY2016 to FY2025 data · Source: Screener.in

 Before the numbers, two definitions.
 We use these terms specifically to avoid confusion with standard finance metrics that mean something slightly different.

-LWCI, or Logistics Working Capital Index, is DSO plus DIO.
-Days Sales Outstanding plus Days Inventory Outstanding.
+LWCI, or Logistics Working Capital Index, is DSO plus DIO — Days Sales Outstanding plus Days Inventory Outstanding.
 It deliberately leaves out DPO, which the standard Cash Conversion Cycle formula subtracts.
 This is not laziness.
-DPO is how long you take to pay your suppliers.
-That number is driven by commercial negotiation and payment terms, neither of which you can improve by buying better logistics software or tracking your trucks more carefully.
+DPO is how long you take to pay your suppliers, and that number is driven by commercial negotiation and payment terms, neither of which you can improve by buying better logistics software or tracking your trucks more carefully.
 LWCI measures only what logistics can actually move: how fast inventory travels through your RM-to-FG pipeline, and how quickly you turn a delivered shipment into a collected invoice.
 When LWCI rises, your supply chain is getting slower.
 When it falls, it is getting faster.
 That is the metric we track across the decade.

 The model has three cost components.
 First, the receivable financing cost from LADSI: excess DSO days multiplied by daily revenue multiplied by the cost of capital.
 Second, the inventory financing cost from excess DIO: how many more inventory days you carry relative to Britannia, the sector's most efficient operator, costed at WACC.
 Third, the logistics cost premium: an estimate of operational overspend on air freight escalations and last-minute bookings, set at 0.2% of revenue for FMCG based on industry norms.
 The earlier version of this analysis, published with only the first and third components, produced Rs.269 crore.
 Adding the DIO-side inventory financing cost raises the total to Rs.577 crore.